amd-jnovotny/hipBLASLt/docs/conceptual/hipblaslt-library-organization.rst

 --------------

 *  ``CMake`` is used to build and package hipBLASLt.
 There are ``CMakeLists.txt`` files throughout the code.
-*  Doxygen, Breathe, Sphinx, and ReadTheDocs are used to produce the documentation.
-   The documentation is based on these sources:
+*  Doxygen, Breathe, Sphinx, and ReadTheDocs generate the documentation based on these sources:

    *  Doxygen comments in the ``include`` files in the ``library/include`` directory.
    *  Files in the ``docs/source`` directory.

-*  Jenkins is used to automate Continuous Integration testing.
+*  Jenkins is used to automate continuous integration testing.
 *  ``clang-format`` is used to format the C++ code.